zhullyb/monyhar/monyhar/docs/cocoa_tips_and_tricks.md

 ## Unit Tests

-There are four Chromium-specific GTest macros for writing ObjC++ test cases.
+There are four Monyhar-specific GTest macros for writing ObjC++ test cases.
 These macros are `EXPECT_NSEQ`, `EXPECT_NSNE`, and `ASSERT` variants by the same names.
 These test `-[id<NSObject> isEqual:]` and will print the object's `-description` in GTest-style if the assertion fails.
 These macros are defined